Highlyhotgames/fast_txtgen/README.md

 When "checking CUDA Installation" it will display a message "release 11.7" in cyan color.

-After installation is complete, you can download the model you want:

-	./download

-After downloading is complete, you can run server:
+After installation you may run server:

 	./run